GooseMagnet/head-first-design-patterns/README.md

 The Facade Pattern provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use.
 ### Template Method
 The Template Method Pattern defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
+### Iterator
+The Iterator Pattern provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+### Composite
+The Composite Pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.